CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

 Email Content Analysis:
   + The choice of subject, "Urgent: GitHub Security Update Required - Immediate Action Needed", is a psychological tactic commonly employed; to create a sense of panic or anxiety in the recipient, urging them to take immediate action without carefully confirming the email's legitimacy.
   + The email is sent from, testsetkit@gmail.com, to highlight what users should obeserve.
 GitHub's official support email is "support@github.com".
-    - Additional Examples of Fake GitHub Addresses:
+    - Examples of Fake GitHub Addresses:
       + support@ghithub.com
       + github.support@outlook.com
       + github-security.alerts@mail.com